Two by Twos: Consolidation

 These schisms were not widely publicized, and few were aware that they had occurred.
 Most supporters of Irvine, and later Cooney, were either coaxed into abandoning those loyalties or put out of the fellowship.
-Among these were the early workers May Carroll, Irvine Weir (one of the first workers in North America, who was excommunicated for continued contact with Cooney and for his objection to registration of the church under names) and Tom Elliot (who had conducted baptisms of the first workers and was nicknamed "Tom the Baptist").
+Among these were the early workers May Carroll, Irvine Weir (one of the first workers in North America, who was excommunicated for continued contact with Cooney and for his objection to registration of the church under names), and Tom Elliot (who had conducted baptisms of the first workers and was nicknamed "Tom the Baptist").

 The emergence of the Two by Twos caused severe splits within local Protestant churches in Ireland at a time of increasing demands for Irish independence, largely driven by the Catholic majority community.
 Because of animosity, the Two by Twos did not form a united front with other Protestant communities.
 Although the church was noted for extreme anti-Catholic views, it played a very minor role during the struggle for Irish independence.
-One exception was the involvement of the Pearson family in the still-controversial Coolacrease incident.
+One exception was the involvement of the Pearson family in the still-controversial killings at Coolacrease.

 In the mid-1920s, a magazine article entitled "The Cooneyites or Go-Preachers" disturbed the leadership, who made efforts to have it withdrawn, particularly when material from the article was added to the widely distributed reference Heresies Exposed.
 During this period, the church modified its evangelical outreach.
 The public preaching of its early days was replaced with low-key "gospel meetings", which were attended only by members and invitees.
-The church began to assert that it had a 1st-century origin.
+The church began to state that it had a 1st-century origin.
 It asserted that it had no organization or name and disclaimed any unique doctrines.
 The church shunned publicity, making the church very difficult for outsiders to follow.

 The North American church saw a struggle for influence between overseers George Walker in the east and Jack Carroll.
 In 1928, an agreement was forged between the senior overseers that limited workers operating outside of their appointed geographical spheres, known as "fields": workers traveling into an area controlled by another overseer had to first submit their revelation to, and obtain permission from, the local overseer.
 The exact boundaries between fields was worked out over time, and there were areas where workers under the control of more than one overseer operated, causing conflict.